qorix-group/process_description/process/general_concepts/score_review_concept.rst

         * - :need:`wp__sw_implementation`
           - :need:`gd_chklst__impl_inspection_checklist`

-Note that for testcases on unit, component and feature level (as defined in `REPLACE_doc__verification_plan`) also a review checklist is provided for guidance, but no formal inspection is required.
+Note that for test cases also a review checklist is provided for guidance, but no formal inspection is required.
 The same is true for Safety Analysis and DFA.
-The independence of testing respectively of test case review is covered by the use of GitHub also for the review of test cases.
+The independence of testing respectively of test case review is covered by the use of version managment tool also for the review of test cases.
-Which means that at least the test case definition or the test case review is performed by another person as the author of the verified work product.
+Which means that at least the test case definition or the test case review is performed by another person as the author of the verified work product (see :need:`gd_req__verification__independence`).

 Inspection Conduct
 ^^^^^^^^^^^^^^^^^^